SummaryRead the full fact sheet

 Candida is a genus of fungi (yeasts) that live on the skin and inside the human body.
 Candida auris (also called C. auris) is an uncommon fungus that can cause serious infections.

-Most people who carry the fungus on their body do not get sick from it, but sometimes it can lead to serious bloodstream, wound and ear infections.
+Most people who carry the fungus on their body do not get sick from it, but sometimes it can lead to serious bloodstream, and .
 People who carry the fungus (known as colonisation) are considered to be colonised for life.

 Infections caused by C. auris are concerning because they can be more difficult to treat than other candida infections, as they are often resistant to medicines.